Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 ## Gallery Items

 Gallery items are often very visual in nature.
 Some galleries maintain a selection, while others do not, and take an action instead when an item is clicked.

+### Items Source

+It is recommended to always use custom view model types for gallery items, and to bind an enumerable of view model instances to the gallery's `ItemsSource` property.

+> [!NOTE]
+> If gallery categorizing or filtering support is desired, an `ICollectionView` instance must be bound to the gallery's `ItemsSource` property.
+The `ICollectionView.GroupDescriptions` collection should have a `PropertyGroupDescription` added to it that specifies the name of the category property on the gallery item view model `Type`.
+See the "Item Categorization" section below for more information.

+> [!CAUTION]
+> There are several scenarios where multiple gallery controls may be created for the same conceptual set of gallery items.
+For instance, the [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery) control has an implicitly created [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery) that appears in its **More** button's popup menu, and the [BarComboBox](xref:@ActiproUIRoot.Controls.Bars.BarComboBox) control has an implicitly-created [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery) that appears in its drop-down menu.
+Galleries may also be cloned to the [Quick Access Toolbar](../ribbon-features/quick-access-toolbar.md) or cloned for overflow purposes.
+>
+> Since multiple gallery control instances may be bound to the same core `ItemsSource` property, it is important that the property's resulting enumerable returns the same set of item instances.
+Avoid yielding new item instances on each call to the property so that selections can be tracked across the gallery controls properly.
+It's also a recommended practice to implement `Equals` overrides on the gallery item view model classes.

 ### Item Selection